rmarx/h2push-thedetails/post.md

 Getting the push order right is particularly important for cold connections and first page loads (nothing cached).
 For warm connections or in case many critical resources have already been cached, we suddenly get **a lot more options** because we can now push non-critical things: do we first push ad-related resources? our hero image or main content image(s)?
 Do we start pre-loading video segments? social integrations/comments section?
 I think it depends on the type of site you run and what experience you want to prioritize for your users.
 I feel that it is in these situations push will really start to shine and can provide significant benefits.

 I haven't seen much material that looks into how push behaves on warm connections/cross pages in practice (except, of course, for **[this excellent document][rulesOfThumb]**, chapter 1), which is probably because of the caching issues and the fact that it's more difficult to test with existing tools.
 Because of the many possible permutations and trickiness of push, I predict it will be some time before we see this being used properly.
-[Akamai's RUM-based system][akamaiAutomatingRUM] also doesn't include this yet because they are focusing on the other use cases first and because:
+[Akamai's RUM-based system][akamaiAutomatingRUM] also doesn't include this yet because they are focusing on the other use cases first and, in the cross-page case, because:

->> *The goal is a) predicting next page correctly b) not burning up a cellular user's data plan. and c) without overcharging our customer for data that an end user doesn't request (getting the push wrong).
-This was the failure of the 'prerender' resource hint.
-We can do a) really well and can predict next page with high confidence.
+>> *The goal is a) predicting the next page correctly b) not burning up a cellular user's data plan and c) not overcharging our customer for data that an end user doesn't request (getting the push wrong).
+This was the failure of the 'prerender' Resource Hint.
+We can do a) really well and can predict the next page with high confidence.
 But since it's not 100% guaranteed, the blowback from b) and c) are of great concern.* - Colin Bendell

 ![Pushing warm connections with caching](images/9_warmconnectionscached.png)